- Price: FREE for Nottingham City and Nottinghamshire County workers

 Duration: Two hours and 30 mins

-This training session will explore additional skills for supporting survivors of domestic abuse, focusing on exploring space for action.
+This training session will explore additional skills for supporting survivors of domestic abuse including space for action, considerations for language use in reports and needs identification.

 Professor Liz Kelly identified space for action and its limitation as an important element to consider when working with and supporting survivors of domestic abuse.
 Her work, and that of other researchers has identified that living in an abusive household regime causes people to adapt their behaviour to cope: